We all belong

 - Waiata – there’s lots of great waiata playlists on Spotify, pop one on the office, or listen over shared kai.

-- Māori Language podcasts – there are several Māori language podcasts online, great for audio learners and to help with pronunciation
+- Māori Language podcasts – there are several Māori language podcasts online, great for audio learners and to help with pronunciation.
+These links are for Spotify but the podcasts can be found on other platforms.

 Everyday Māori Podcast